 "We look forward to the day when no one in the country worries about feeding themselves or their families," NALC President Fredric Rolando said, "but until then, letter carriers will lend a hand to bring food to their tables.
-We have done this every year since 1993 because we see the hungry people when we deliver the mail to every address in the country, six days a week."
+We have done this since 1993 because we see the needs when we deliver the mail to every address in the country, six or even seven days a week."

-Each day, one in eight Americans, including millions of children, senior citizens and veterans, are unsure where their next meal will come from.
-To serve that need, letter carriers collect food left out by postal patrons each May.
+Each day, 1 in 8 Americans, including millions of children, senior citizens and veterans, are unsure where their next meal will come from.
+To serve that need, letter carriers collect food left out by postal patrons in the morning of the second Saturday of each May.

-The timing is crucial: food pantries can face shortages in spring and summer because holiday donations have been depleted.
-And by summer, when most school meal programs are not available, pressure on food banks grows even more.
+The timing is crucial; Food pantries can face shortages in spring and summer because holiday donations have been depleted.
+By summer, when most school meal programs are not available, the pressure on food banks grows even more.